 - These rates are correct at time of publication.
 Please refer to the current Workers compensation benefits guide for the current rate for car travel expenses.

-- Refer to the Guidelines for claiming workers compensation – B4.1 Return to work assistance (new employment assistance).
+- Refer to the Guidelines for claiming workers compensation – B4.1 Return to work assistance (education or training assistance).

 - Self-insurers are employers approved by SIRA to manage their own workers compensation claims.
 Specialised insurers hold a restricted licence to provide workers compensation insurance for a specific industry or class of business or employers.